leopauly/leopauly.github.io/index.md

 </p>

 <p align="justify">
-As a researcher, my research interest lies in the field of Applied Computer Vision & Deep Learning (Visual AI).
+As a researcher, my interests lies in the field of Applied Computer Vision & Deep Learning (Visual AI).
 I'm fascinated by the idea of giving machines human like visual capabilities.
 Currently I'm a Research Associate at the University of Luxembourg with the <a style="color: #4285F4" href="https://cvi2.uni.lu/" >CVI2 Research Group</a>, working on AI for Space Applications</a></i>.
 </p>

 <p align="center">